3 Good Reasons Not to Pay an Accountant to File Your Taxes

 For taxpayers who have complicated investments or who own a business, Al Essa does recommend getting your taxes done by a professional.

 1. Basic Taxes Are Simple to Do with Software

-"Taxes are simply the story of a person's year, a story no one knows better than they do," says TurboTax CPA Lisa Lewis.
+"Taxes are simply the story of a person's year, a story no one knows better than they do," says TurboTax certified public accountant Lisa Lewis.
 "And with TurboTax, people don't need any tax knowledge or expertise to do their own taxes and get them done right."

 TurboTax and similar software walk you through the process of filing your taxes by asking simple questions such as, "Did you buy a house?" or "Did you have a baby?"

 2. You Keep More of Your Hard-Earned Dollars in Your Pocket

 According to a recent report from the National Society of Accountants, tax returns done by a tax professional cost an average of $273 for an itemized Form 1040 with a Schedule A and a state tax return.

 "If you are one of the 60 million taxpayers with [a] simple tax situation," Lewis says, "you can prepare and e-file your taxes in as few as 10 minutes" with free tax software.
 Be warned: The Internal Revenue Service says it will take you longer.

 The majority of tax-preparation software providers offer free federal returns and often charge less than $40 for state returns, which means average taxpayers could save upwards of $200 simply by filing their own taxes.

 3. Tax Software Still Catches Your Eligible Tax Credits